datarhei/restreamer/docs/development-architecture.md

 # Architecture

-Der Datarhei/Restreamer besteht grundlegend aus vier verschiedenen Applikationen:
+The Datarhei/Restreamer basically consists of four different applications:

-* Frontend basierend auf Angular und Node.js für das Prozessmanagement
+* Frontend with Angular and Node.js for process management
-* NGINX inkl. dem RTMP-Modul
+* NGINX web server with the RTMP-Module
-* ffmpeg als universeller Video-Prozessor
+* FFmpeg as swiss army knife for video processing
-* clappr als Video-Player
+* Clappr video player

 ---